Mondieur/.dot/README.md

 Some scripts are optional utilities.

 ### Distributions
-- Ubuntu has annoying interrupting security features
+- `ubuntu`: has annoying interrupting security features
-- Mint has gui and it's more straight to programming than Ubuntu.
+- `mint`: has gui and it's more straight to programming than Ubuntu.
-- Arch has not a gui, neither native apps, thus more optimized than Mint.
+- `arch`: has not a gui, neither native apps, thus more optimized than Mint.